Discharge to Assess (Brighton & Hove)

 Discharge to Assess is a new service in Brighton and Hove offering a short-term package of tailored support and accommodation to people ready to leave mental health inpatient settings.
-The service is a pilot project (extended until end September 2021) being delivered by Southdown in partnership with Brighton and Hove City Council, Sussex Partnership NHS Foundation Trust and Venture People.
+The service is a pilot project (extended until March 2022) being delivered by Southdown in partnership with Brighton and Hove City Council, Sussex Partnership NHS Foundation Trust and Venture People.

 Discharge to Assess offers a managed transition for people from the hospital setting to the community for those who no longer need the higher levels of support and supervision provided on the ward.